-- In the following slides, we will provide a brief background on all these packages, with a heavy focus on actual demos. - It should be noted that most of these packages have an extensive suite of functionality and it is not possible to comprehensively go through them in this course. - Focus will be on modules and methods that pertain to the data science problem we are solving.
-You are expected to learn to navigate the relevant documentation pages of each package (plus a generous amount of googling) to identify the appropriate module or method for what you need to do. - numpy and scipy are the backbone for many of the other packages such as pandas and scikit-learn.
-You need to ensure you understand the basics of numpy arrays and how to perform various simple linear algebra operations.
+- In the following slides, we will provide a brief background on all these packages, with a heavy focus on actual demos. - It should be noted that it is not possible to comprehensively the extensive functionality of these packages in this course. - Focus will be on modules and methods that pertain to the data science problem we are solving.
+You are expected to navigate the relevant documentation pages of each package (plus a generous amount of googling) to identify the appropriate module or method for what you need to do. - numpy and scipy are the backbone for many of the other packages such as pandas and scikit-learn.
+You need to understand the basics of numpy arrays and how to perform various simple linear algebra operations.
 In most instances, the actual data science package (scikit-learn) will be the one you interact with most.